A system personalized to you

 Vercise Genus™ P16 System

-• Thinnest non-rechargeable DBS Stimulator
+• Thinnest, non-rechargeable, dual channel DBS Stimulator

 • Powered by Cartesia 3D technology